-Keep reading to get a clear idea of how car insurance in Texas works and how much coverage you need.
+Keep reading to learn how car insurance works in Texas and how much you need.

 Key Highlights:

-• Texas Farm Bureau provides the most affordable annual rates for full coverage car insurance in Texas, costing $1,301 per year.
+• Texas Farm Bureau provides the most affordable annual rates for full coverage car insurance in Texas, at $1,301 per year.

 • In Texas, driving incidents can significantly increase premiums, with a speeding ticket raising rates by up to 27%, a DUI raising rates by 50%, and an at-fault accident by up to 64%.